rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

         - If Yes/No:
           - Add an Action → Type Gmail →Send email.
-          - Add content as below:
+          - Add mail content as per your choice:

           <img width="585" alt="Condition" src="https://user-images.githubusercontent.com/101181433/185534832-46ce904e-10e1-4925-aaab-0ab96a0ac951.png">

+          - The status of the application has to stored back in MongoDB.
+Under each Action (Yes/No) add a "update document" after the "Send email" Action.

         This is the final look of of Power Automate Workflow:

         <img width="346" alt="Final" src="https://user-images.githubusercontent.com/101181433/185534822-c974d9bc-e8e5-453c-a343-a6c5f0721f44.png">